 Before the Affordable Care Act, insurers would not cover people who had preexisting medical conditions.
 Those who had used too much of their medical coverage in the past were also at risk of not receiving insurance coverage.
 MEC ensures that insurance is offered to all enrollees regardless of health status, or the plan selected.

 What is open enrollment?

 Open enrollment is a period where individuals and employees can change or enroll in health insurance.
 During this period employees can also set up a flex spending account or health savings account.
-They can also sign up for and adjust the amount of various types of insurance, including
+They can also sign up for and adjust the number of various types of insurance, including:

 What coverage uses open enrollment?

-- Rehabilitative services and devices: A patient with disabilities, injuries, or chronic conditions receive coverage for physical, occupations, and speech therapy visits.
+Rehabilitative services and devices: A patient with disabilities, injuries, or chronic conditions receives coverage for physical, occupations, and speech therapy visits.

 Minimum essential coverage can be an affordable option to ensure you and your family are covered during times of need.
 At SBMA we provide affordable coverage for all of our clients, with a variety of options, including telehealth, vision, and dental voluntary benefits.